CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Observational Study

-Several participants (9/16) commented that they liked how our tool visualizes both high-level CNN structure and explains low-level mathematical operations on-demand.
-This feature enables them to better understand the interplay between low-level layer computations and the overall CNN data transformation---one of the key challenges for understanding CNN concepts, as we identified from our instructor interviews and our student survey.
+\textbf{Transitions help users link CNN operations and structures.} Several participants (9/16) commented that they liked how our tool transitions between high-level CNN structure views and low-level mathematical explanations.
+It helps them better understand the interplay between layer computations and the overall CNN data transformation---one of the key challenges for understanding CNN concepts, as we identified from our instructor interviews and our student survey.
 For example, initially K4 was confused to see the \textit{\elasticConv{}}, but after reading the annotation text, he remarked, \quotes{Oh, I understand what an intermediate layer is now---you run the convolution on the image, then you add all those results to get this.} After exploring the \textit{\formulaConv{}}, he immediately noted, \quotes{Every single aspect of the convolution layer is shown here.
 [This] is super helpful.} Similarly, B5 commented, \quotes{Good to see the big picture at once and the transition to different views [...]
 I like that I can hide details of a unit in a compact way and expand it when [needed].}

 \tool{} employs the fisheye view technique for presenting the \textit{\elastic{}s} (\autoref{fig:crown}B, \autoref{fig:softmax-transition}B): after transitioning from the \textit{\overview{}} to a specific layer, neighboring layers are still shown while further layers (lower degree-of-interest) have lower opacity.
 Participants found this transition design helpful for them to learn layer-specific details while having CNN structural context in the background.
 For instance, K5 said \quotes{I can focus on the current layer but still know the same operation goes on for other layers.} Our observations from this study suggest that our fluid transition design between different level of abstraction can help users to better connect unfamiliar layer mechanisms to the complex model structure.